Migrating to Microsoft Entra ID

 The Test User Mappings button provides the capability to authenticate a user account and immediately display the mappings that are applied to that account.
 It is recommended for customers to test user account mappings by creating a 'dummy' AD account that has the same mappings as the target user(s), then authenticate that user via the Test User Mappings prompt to check the mappings.

-Even if you're just testing the mappings, if it's the first time Issuetrak is attempting to authenticate via Azure, then it will display a prompt that may seem unexpected.
+Even if you're just testing the mappings, if it's the first time Issuetrak is attempting to authenticate via Entra ID, then it will display a prompt that may seem unexpected.
 See the section below for more information on this.

-First Time Signing into Issuetrak via Azure AD
+First Time Signing into Issuetrak via Entra ID

-The first time you attempt to sign into Issuetrak with your Azure AD credentials, you will be greeted with a prompt in your browser to provide permissions to Issuetrak to use Azure AD for authentication.
-You must accept this in order for Azure AD integration with Issuetrak to work.
+The first time you attempt to sign into Issuetrak with your Entra ID credentials, you will be greeted with a prompt in your browser to provide permissions to Issuetrak to use Entra ID for authentication.
+You must accept this in order for Entra ID integration with Issuetrak to work.

 The prompt will look something like this: